Mounting an ephemeral disk in a function

 Where:

---function-name: Function name.--runtime: Runtime environment.entrypoint: Entry point in the following format:<file_name_without_extension>.<listener_name>.--memory: Amount of RAM.--execution-timeout: Maximum running time of the function until timeout.--source-path: ZIP archive with the function code and required dependencies.--service-account-id: Service account ID.--mount: Ephemeral disk mounting parameters:type=ephemeral-disk: Type of the file system being mounted.mount-point: Name of the mount point.
-Use this path to access the directory the disk will be mounted to:/function/storage/<mount_point>.size: Ephemeral disk size in GB, e.g.,size=5GB.
+--function-name: Function name.--runtime: Runtime.entrypoint: Entry point in<file_name_without_extension>.<handler_name>format.--memory: Amount of RAM.--execution-timeout: Maximum function execution time before timeout.--source-path: ZIP archive with the function code and required dependencies.--service-account-id: Service account ID.--mount: Ephemeral disk mount settings:type=ephemeral-disk: Type of the file system being mounted.mount-point: Name of the mount point.
+The directory with the mounted disk will be accessible at/function/storage/<mount_point>.size: Ephemeral disk size in GB, e.g.,size=5GB.

 With Terraform